Chanel Terrero: 2010–2021: Career beginnings

 Chanel moved to Madrid to start her acting career.
-During the 2010s she participated in stage musicals such as Mamma Mia!, Flashdance, El guardaespaldas and El rey león.
+During the 2010s she participated in stage musicals such as Mamma Mia!, Flashdance, El Guardaespaldas and El Rey León.

 Her acting career includes various roles on television and cinema, both nationally and internationally.

 As a dancer, she has worked with different artists.
 In 2010, she was part of Shakira's dancing crew for a performance at the MTV Europe Music Awards.

-She also was part of the dancing crew in the Spanish show Tu cara me suena on Antena 3.
+She also was part of the dancing crew in the Spanish show Tu Cara Me Suena on Antena 3.

 Chanel took part in the castings for the Spanish stage production of West Side Story.
 She was one of the three finalists for the role of Anita.
 She also was one of the five finalists worldwide for the same role in Steven Spielberg's film version of the musical, West Side Story.

+2022–2024: Benidorm Fest, Eurovision Song Contest, ¡Agua! and touring

 She took part in Benidorm Fest in 2022 with her debut single "SloMo".
 Her performance was choreographed by Kyle Hanagami, who has also worked with Jennifer Lopez, Britney Spears and Blackpink, among other artists.
 She won the first semi-final on 26 January 2022, and also the final on 29 January, becoming the Spanish entrant for the Eurovision Song Contest 2022 in Turin, Italy.
 The song entered the Spanish Singles Chart at number thirteen.
 In the Eurovision final, the song placed third, Spain's best result since 1995.
-Following the contest, the song went on to top the Spanish Singles Chart and obtained a triple platinum certification by Promusicae.
+Following the contest, the song went on to top the Spanish Singles Chart and obtained a quadruple platinum certification by Promusicae.
 In 2024, it was revealed that originally the song was not going to be performed by Chanel, but by the singer Ana Guerra, but the latter rejected the proposal to perform it.

 On 10 June 2022, she participated in the Carnival of Santa Cruz de Tenerife.

 Her second single, titled "Toke", was released on 25 October 2022, as the official song of the Spain national football team for the 2022 FIFA World Cup and as RTVE’s theme song for their coverage of the tournament.

-On 13 January 2023, she released a new version of “Toke”, titled “Toke (Si t'es ok)”, with French rapper Ridsa.
+On 13 January 2023, she released a new version of "Toke" titled "Toke (Si t'es ok)", with French rapper Ridsa.

 On 2 February 2023, Chanel was announced as a judge for the RTVE singing competition series Cover Night.

 On 14 and 15 April 2023, Chanel participated at the LOS40 Primavera Pop festival.
-She performed her singles “Toke”, “SloMo” and her single “Clavaíto”, a collaboration with Abraham Mateo that was released on 28 April 2023.
+She performed her singles "Toke", "SloMo" and "Clavaíto", a collaboration with Abraham Mateo that was released on 28 April 2023.
 It debuted on the Spanish Singles Chart at number twenty-four and in the subsequent weeks climbed to number six, obtaining a quadruple platinum certification.